promptfoo/promptfoo-docs/docs/guides/evaluate-rag.md

 # Evaluating RAG pipelines

 Retrieval-augmented generation is a method for enriching LLM prompts with relevant data.
 Typically, the user prompt will be converting into an embedding and matching documents are fetched from a vector store.
 Then, the LLM is called with the matching documents as part of the prompt.

 When designing an evaluation strategy for RAG applications, you should evaluate both steps:

 1. Document retrieval from the vector store
 2. LLM output generation

 It's important to evaluate these steps separately, because breaking your RAG into multiple steps makes it easier to pinpoint issues.

 There are several criteria used to evaluate RAG applications:

+- Output-based
-- **Factuality** (also called Faithfulness, Grounding, or Correctness): Measures whether the LLM outputs are based on the provided context.
+  - **Factuality** (also called Correctness): Measures whether the LLM outputs are based on the provided ground truth.
+See the `factuality` metric.
-- **Relevancy** (also called Helpfulness): Measures how directly the answer addresses the question, typically calculated by embeddings similarity.
+  - **Answer relevance**: Measures how directly the answer addresses the question.
+See `answer-relevance` or `similar` metric.
+- Context-based
+  - **Context adherence** (also called Grounding or Faithfulness): Measures whether LLM outputs are based on the provided context.
+See `context-adherence` metric.
+  - **Context recall**: Measures whether the context contains the correct information, compared to a provided ground truth, in order to produce an answer.
+See `context-recall` metric.
+  - **Context relevance**: Measures how much of the context is necessary to answer a given query.
+See `context-relevance` metric.
 - **Custom metrics**: You know your application better than anyone else.
 Create test cases that focus on things that matter to you (examples include: whether a certain document is cited, whether the response is too long, etc.)

 This guide shows how to use promptfoo to evaluate your RAG app.
 If you're new to promptfoo, head to [Getting Started](/docs/getting-started).

 ## Evaluating document retrieval

 Document retrieval is the first step of a RAG.
 It is possible to eval the retrieval step in isolation, in order to ensure that you are fetching the best documents.

 Suppose we have a simple file `retrieve.py`, which takes a query and outputs a list of documents and their contents: